Merit Badge Center Introduction Page - An introduction to the merit badge area.

 Required for Eagle

-Although a Scout must earn only 12 of them for the rank of Eagle Scout, and certain of them are therefore options for others, a Scout may choose any combination of these merit badges to fulfill requirement number 3 for Star and Life Scout.
-(He must have a total of 4 of these badges for Star and 7 of these badges for Life) Click here to see which badges in the list are options.
+A Scout must earn 14 of them for the rank of Eagle Scout (and 7 others, of course).
+Therefore, certain of them are options for others.
+A Scout may choose any combination of these 18 merit badges to fulfill requirement number 3 for Star and Life Scout.
+(The Scout must have a minimum of 4 of these badges for Star and a minimum of 7 of these badges for Life) Click here to see which badges in the list are options.
+On July 15, 2013, the new Sustainability merit badge became 16th badge on this list as an alternative to Environmental Science, On January 1, 2014, Cooking merit badge was added as a 13th required badge for Eagle, and 17th badge on the list.

-The following is a list of all of the 121 Merit Badges, arranged into 14 logical fields of activity (categories) as they appear in the BSA Pamphlet "Worksheet for Building a Merit Badge Counselor List" (No. 04439)
+The following is a list of all of the 137 current Merit Badges, arranged into 14 logical fields of activity (categories) as they appear in the BSA Pamphlet "Worksheet for Building a Merit Badge Counselor List" (No. 04439) (with new badges added in appropriate locations).

 1. AGRIBUSINESS